iifl-logo

 Road ahead

 Certain input commodities such as veg oils, packaging materials, copra, among others have corrected from the peak; price hikes taken in past quarters have led to YoY as well as sequential margin improvement in Q4.
-Analysts at IIFL Securities expect improvement in margin trajectory to continue; however, price anniversaries in coming quarters will drag revenue growth in near term.
+Analysts at IIFL Capital Services expect improvement in margin trajectory to continue; however, price anniversaries in coming quarters will drag revenue growth in near term.
 The companies are also in process of taking price cuts to pass on some benefits of easing input costs and revive volumes, but the volume growth is expected to be gradual.
-Analysts at IIFL Securities prefer HUL, Dabur, Britannia and Jyothy labs in this space.
+Analysts at IIFL Capital Services prefer HUL, Dabur, Britannia and Jyothy labs in this space.

 Related Tags